-Transfers are movement of money from another committee you authorized to your current committee.
+Transfers are movements of money from another committee you authorized to your current committee.
 If you expect to make this type of transfer, see the Transfers Guidance Document in the Appendix, because this affects your contribution limit and can lead to compliance issues.
+Contributions transferred from another committee are not matchable with public funds.